Troubleshooting and doing your own AC repair in Newark, Ohio, can appear like a lot of hassle.

 Blown Circuit Breaker

-- Firmly move the lever back to the “on” spot.
-If it instantly triggers again, don’t touch it and call us at 740-200-5591.
-A switch that keeps flipping could indicate your home has an electrical issue.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 740-200-5591.
+A switch that keeps turning off might mean your residence has an electrical issue.

 Wrong Thermostat Settings

-If you’re using a smart thermostat, like one produced by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
-If you’re still having problems, reach us at 740-200-5591 for assistance.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 740-200-5591 for assistance.

 Clogged Condensate Drain Pan

-If your pan involves a pump, find the float switch.
-If the switch is “up” and there’s liquid in the pan, you could need to get a new pump.
-Contact us at 740-200-5591 for help.
+If your pan has a pump, find the float switch.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
+Reach us at 740-200-5591 for help.

 2. AC Blows Warm Air